-Portfolios should be emailed to the English Dept. at english@carleton.ca The deadline for submission is July 31 and you will be contacted by August 8 to let you know if you have been accepted into the class or not.
+Portfolios should be emailed to the English Dept. at english@carleton.ca The deadline for submission is the middle of April.
 Please include a cover page with your name, Carleton student number, Carleton email address and telephone number.
 Students are advised to register in an alternate course while awaiting a decision on your writing portfolio submission.